 Of late, I have been looking into sugar.

 I can’t believe the effect on you.
-I will have some amazing videos for you over the next few weeks.
-The videos have got me to change my thoughts on sugar.
+The videos have made me change my thoughts on sugar.
+I will have some fantastic videos for you over the next few weeks.

 Today I have an article from Catherine Gordon on how sugar is the most addictive white power in the world.
 (With a few special appearances by Dr. Oz.)